terraform-google-modules/terraform-google-network/modules/private-service-connect/README.md

 This module enables the usage of [Private Service Connect](https://cloud.google.com/vpc/docs/private-service-connect) for a specific subnetwork.

-the resources created/managed by this module are:
+The resources created/managed by this module are:

-- one private DNS zone to configure `private.googleapis.com.`
+- Private DNS zone to configure `private.googleapis.com.`
-- one private DNS zone to configure `gcr.io.`
+- Private DNS zone to configure `gcr.io.`
-- one private DNS zone to configure `pdk.dev.`
+- Private DNS zone to configure `pdk.dev.`
-- one Global Address resource to configure `Private Service Connect` endpoint
+- Global Address resource to configure `Private Service Connect` endpoint
-- one Global Forwarding Rule resource to forward traffic to respective HTTP(S) load balancing
+- Global Forwarding Rule resource to forward traffic to respective HTTP(S) load balancing

 ## Usage